** For information on getting started with the Dribl app please look here. **

 • Check on wet weather status

-• Check the electronic Match sheet using the Dribl app or website
+• Check the Match sheet using the Dribl app or website

-• all players are added to match sheet
+• all players (including borrowed ones) are added to match sheet and marked as available if playing

 • REQUIRED – click on the A next to each player and Team Official (Coach/Manager) that will be available so that it turns green – tap again to reverse